lizh7573/mob-spark/README.md

 The other examples will not run since they need access to external datasets, more information about how to get these can be found further down.

+## File structure
+It is structured as a typical Scala project with the general code in `src/main/scala/` and the test code in `src/test/scala/`.
+It follows the Scala style of files starting with a capital letter corresponding to a single class, or object, with the same name and files starting with a lower-case letter corresponding to multiple, related, classes or objects.
+The `data/` directory contains data for some co-trajectories used in tests and examples.
+Output to files is in general done to the `output/` directory.